UnknownWebCoder/WeAtherKnows/README.md

   const clarityMessages = {
     "Clear": "The sky is clear and bright.
-Perfect for outdoor activities!", "Partly Cloudy": "Some clouds in the sky, but it’s still a nice day.", "Cloudy": "The sky is fully covered with clouds.
-Might feel a bit gloomy.", "Rain": "Rain is expected.
-Best to stay indoors and safe.", "Storm": "Storms expected.
+Perfect for outdoor activities!", "Partly Cloudy": "Some clouds in the sky, but it’s still a nice day.", "Cloudy": "The sky is fully covered with clouds.", "Rain": "Rain is expected.
+Bring an umbrella!", "Storm": "Storms expected.
 Stay safe indoors."
   };